-Techno-logic & Technology is an ambitious effort to develop a new framework for the study of the development of stone tool technology, with the goal of integrating humanity’s earliest and longest lasting technology into a comprehensive questioning of the interaction between humanity and the material world.
+Techno-logic & Technology is an ambitious effort to develop a new framework for studying the development of stone tool technology, with the goal of integrating humanity’s earliest and longest-lasting technology into a comprehensive questioning of the interaction between humanity and the material world.

-Michael Chazan provides a translation of Eric Boëda's authoritative work Techno-logique and Technologie, that draws on his career of research on stone tool assemblages from archaeological sites in Europe, the Middle East, and China together with a theoretical apparatus influenced by the work of Gilbert Simondon.
-This book presents a major challenge to all archaeologists who study ancient technology to reconsider how we think about artifacts and how to approach the question of progress through time in human technology.
-Lithic analysis is a highly empirical field of study that rarely has an impact on issues of broad theoretical interest and Boëda’s book is a welcome exception.
+Michael Chazan provides a translation of Éric Boëda's authoritative work Techno-logique and Technologie, which draws on the latter's career of research on stone tool assemblages from archaeological sites in Europe, the Middle East, China, and South America, together with a theoretical apparatus influenced by the work of Gilbert Simondon.
+This book presents a major challenge to all archaeologists studying ancient technology to reconsider how they think about artifacts and how to approach the question of progress through time in human technology.
+Lithic analysis is a highly empirical field of study that rarely has an impact on issues of broad theoretical interest, and Boëda’s book is a welcome exception.
 As well as providing contextualising information within the text, the translator Michael Chazan, himself a Paleolithic archaeologist specializing in stone tool technology, includes an interview with the author to help equip the reader to engage with this challenging text.

-Introduction to the Translation; 1.
-An Epistemological Perspective; 2.
-The Techno-logic of evolution: A key to understanding human technicity; 3.
-The Anthropological Sense: A paleo-history of the lineages of blade production and blade products in the Middle East during the Pleistocene; 4.
+Introduction; 1.
+An epistemological perspective; 2.
+The techno-logic of evolution: a key to understanding human technicity; 3.
+The anthropological sense: a paleo-history of the lineages of blade production and blade products in the Middle East during the Pleistocene; 4.
 Conclusion